The Children of Lir: A Fascinating Irish Legend

 Tochmarc Etaine

 One of these legends was Tochmarc Étaíne or the Wooing of Etain.
-In this legend, Etain was the beautiful daughter of Ailill (yes the father of Aoife and Eva) and Midir of the Tuatha De Danann fell in love with her.
+In this legend, Etain was the beautiful daughter of Ailill, the father of Aoife and Aoibh, and Midir of the Tuatha De Danann fell in love with her.
+They married, and their life was great until a woman’s jealousy took over.

-Once she was a human again, she married another king, but her previous husband, Midir, knew the truth and he wanted her back.
-He had to go through a game; a challenge against the High King and whoever won got to be with Etain.
+Once she was a human again, she married another king.
+However, her previous husband, Midir, knew the truth, and he wanted her back.
+He had to go through a game, a challenge against the High King, and whoever won got to be with Etain.

-Midir finally won and when both of them hugged one another, they changed into swans.
+Midir won, and they changed into swans when they hugged one another.
 Unlike the Children of Lir, the swans in this story symbolise the meaning of true love.
 It also assures that loving couples live committed to one another for life.

 The Wonders of Ireland